jacobaustin123/matmul/README.md

 - Each output row is computed as a linear combination of B's rows, weighted by the corresponding A row elements

 The tiled implementation extends this to larger matrices by blocking into 4x4 tiles.

+# Credit

+Most of this code was written by Claude.